Australia home prices' long decline pauses on rate cut prospects

 Australia's housing stock is valued at A$6.8 trillion (S$6.47 trillion), or almost four times the country's annual gross domestic product.

-Data from property consultant CoreLogic out on Monday showed home prices in the capital cities edged 0.1 per cent higher last week, breaking months of steady declines.
+Data from property consultant CoreLogic released on Monday showed home prices in the capital cities edged 0.1 per cent higher last week, breaking months of steady declines.

 Sydney saw prices rise 0.3 per cent for the week and Melbourne firmed 0.1 per cent, again the first increases in months.